ovh/docs/pages/platform/data-processing/faq/guide.en-gb.md

 ### From which regions is the Data processing solution available?

-For the moment, only the following region is currently offered :
+For the moment, only the following region is currently offered:

 EU WEST EN 1: automatic deployment of servers from Gravelines (GRA).